Amiens, Little Venice of the North

 The bars and restaurants light up and the water reflects the vivid colours.

 We gave our toddlers an extra nap so that we could show them Amiens at night.
-It kind of worked out but I underestimated how exhausted they were so we ended up taking them back to bed at 10pm.

 There is an amazing light show at Amiens Cathedral that starts when it gets dark so for us it was nearly 10pm.